Isuzu Faster: North America

 The United States continued to receive the Faster under the "Chevrolet LUV" name for the second generation, introduced in 1980 for the 1981 model year.
 The gasoline engine remained the same, but the LUV was now available with an Isuzu C223 diesel engine making 58 hp at 4300 rpm and 93 lbft at 2200 rpm.
 This new engine gave the rear-wheel drive diesel LUV a fuel economy rating of 33 mpgus city / 44 mpgus highway.

-After the 1982 model year, General Motors stopped selling the Chevrolet LUV (although many '82s lingered on forecourts into the next year) in the United States in favor of their own S-10 compact pickup.
+After the 1982 model year, General Motors stopped selling the Chevrolet LUV (although many '82s lingered on dealer lots into the next year) in the United States in favor of their own S-10 compact pickup.
 Meanwhile, Isuzu had sold their version in parallel with the LUV since their 1981 entry to the US market, under the name "Isuzu P'up" (short for "pickup").
 Isuzu's version received another grille and other differences to set it apart from the LUV, not the least of which is the giant "ISUZU" block letters on the tailgate.
 The P'up received the same engines as the LUV; either an 80 hp 1.8-liter gasoline inline-four (G180Z) or a 2.2-liter diesel version with 58 hp (C223).
 Four-wheel drive was available with either engine but only in short-wheelbase form, though some 4WD long-wheelbase diesel are known to exist, possibly dealer-installed or aftermarket conversions.
 Because of technology-sharing agreement between GM and Isuzu, the diesel was also offered with the LUV's replacement until 1985.
 Later, the gasoline engine was upgraded to Isuzu's 1.95-liter four and a turbodiesel version was added, with the turbo standard on diesel-engined 4WD models.

 For 1987, the P'up gained a "Spacecab" extended cab model.
 This was only available in LS or Deluxe trim.
 Also new was the option of a 2.3-liter gasoline four (standard on 4WDs).
 Production for the Mexican and Latin American markets did not end until 1994.

 South America

 As with North America, the Isuzu KB was generally issued under the name "Chevrolet LUV" in South America.
 Manufactured in Colombia from Japanese complete knock down (CKD) sets, these models entered production in 1980 to be exported to other South American countries, continuing on until the release of the TF series in 1988.
 At the start, the versions assembled were the K-26 and K-28.
 It was offered with a 1584 cc (G161Z) engine.
-It was also offered a (C190) diesel version of 1951 cc with eight valves in the cylinder head and 62 PS.
+It was also offered a (C190) diesel version of 1951 cc and 62 PS.
 This model of the Isuzu KB only was assembled in Chile via CKD kits from Japanese origin.